 Ensure you don’t miss the contact from Revenue as there are a few different methods being used.
 They may send a ‘My Enquiry’ through ROS to the employer or the employer’s tax agent requesting this information.

 Revenue may also send an electronic letter to the employer’s ROS inbox.
 If Revenue does not receive a response within a certain time frame, it will reach out by phone and ask for this information.

 Be aware of the type of information you need to have at hand.
 This can include:

-- An outline of the nature of your business and principal activities
+- An outline of the nature of your business and your principal activities

-- A summary of the impact of the COVID-19 restrictions on turnover
+- A summary of the impact the COVID-19 restrictions had on your turnover

 - Details of who runs your payroll